Grounds For Harassment Lawsuit

 • Targeted someone based on color, race, nationality, ancestry, religion, gender, age, sexual orientation, or disability.

-• These state laws are depending on the state.
+• These state laws depending on the state.
 It would help if you researched them when you sue for harassment.

 What Is And What Isn’t Harassment?